Yegoroff/NConfig/README.md

 `Copy To Output Directory = Copy Always` <br/>
 for all your configuration files.

-If you encounter any issues please do not hesitate to inform me using GitHub direct messages or raising issue on GitHub.
+If you encounter any issues please do not hesitate to contact me directly or by raising issue on GitHub.

 ### Thanks
 I would like to thank my colleagues for helping me testing and fixing this tool.
 Also thanks to TLK for his help in this file creation.